joelbaldapan/worderly/README.md

 * **`requirements.txt`**: Lists the external Python packages (e.g., `rich`, `getkey`, `pytest`) needed for the project.
 Install using `pip install -r requirements.txt`.
 * **`worderly.py`**: The main **entry point script**.
 Running `python worderly.py <lexicon_file>` starts the game.
 It handles command-line arguments and calls functions from the other modules.

 <a id="core-game-systems"></a>
 ### 🧩 Core Game Systems

-The game's implementation can be broadly understood through four core systems, each primarily handled by its respective directory:

-1.  **🛠️ Setup System (`setup/`):** Responsible for all pre-game preparations, including reading a lexicon file, selecting a suitable set of words based on difficulty settings, and algorithmically generating the puzzle grid by placing these words according to specific layout and validation rules, complete with retry logic.
-2.  **🎮 Gameplay System (`gameplay/`):** Manages the interactive turn-based loop, handling player input (guesses and powerup commands), processing game logic (checking guesses, applying powerup effects, updating lives and points via `game_state_handler.py` and `powerup_handler.py`), managing the game state, and detecting win/loss conditions.
-3.  **🎨 Display System (`display/`):** Handles all user interface rendering, presenting the game board, statistics, messages, and interactive menus (`menus.py`) to the player in the terminal.
-It offers options for both basic text (`display_basic.py`) and an enhanced `rich` TUI (`display_rich.py`), selected via a facade (`display.py`).
-4.  **🏆 Leaderboard System (`leaderboard/`):** Provides score persistence (primarily for the Heart Points mode) by saving player names and scores to a file (`leaderboards.txt`) and allowing high scores to be loaded, parsed, sorted, and displayed (`leaderboard.py`).
+Coinciding with their respective directories as shown in the previous section, the program has four core systems:
+1.  🛠️ Setup System (`setup/`)
+2.  🎮 Gameplay System (`gameplay/`)
+3.  🎨 Display System (`display/`)
+4.  🏆 Leaderboard System (`leaderboard/`)

 <a id="setup-system"></a>
 #### 🛠️ Setup System

-The game setup involves two main phases, with built-in retries to handle the

-1.  **Word Selection (`word_selector.py`):**
-    -   Reads the provided lexicon file.
-    -   Filters words based on length constraints defined in the chosen difficulty settings.
-    -   Searches for a "middle word" of the maximum allowed length that has a sufficient number of shorter subwords/anagrams also present in the lexicon.
-The minimum number of required subwords is also based on settings.
-    -   Uses `itertools.permutations` to find potential subwords.
-    -   If a suitable middle word and its subwords are found, they are passed to the next phase.
-Otherwise, the setup might retry or fail.
-2.  **Grid Generation (`grid_generator.py`):**

-    -   Initializes an empty grid based on the dimensions in the settings.
-    -   Places the chosen `middle_word` diagonally near the center of the grid, with empty cells between its letters.
-If the word cannot fit diagonally, the setup fails for this attempt.
-    -   Iteratively attempts to place the `subwords` onto the grid:
-        -   Finds all possible valid intersection points with letters already on the grid.
-        -   **Validation:** A placement is valid only if it:
-            -   Stays within the grid boundaries.
-            -   Doesn't run parallel and adjacent to another word.
-            -   Doesn't run directly into the start/end of another word in the same line.
-            -   Matches letters correctly at intersection points.
-            -   Doesn't overwrite an existing word completely.
-            -   Places at least one new letter (doesn't just trace over existing letters).
-        -   **Prioritization:** Placements that intersect with unused letters of the _original_ middle word are prioritized.
-        -   A random valid placement (preferring prioritized ones) is chosen and applied to the grid.
-    -   This continues until the maximum number of words for the difficulty is placed, or all words have been attempted.
-    -   **Final Validation:** The generated grid is checked to ensure it meets the _minimum_ required word count and that all letters of the original middle word were used as intersection points (ensuring connectivity).
-    -   If validation passes, the middle word is capitalized on the grid, and the final grid and word coordinate data are returned.
-Otherwise, the setup might retry or fail.
+The game setup, main controlled by `worderly.py` using modules in the `setup/` directory, involves several phases before gameplay begins.
+It includes built-in retries for the word/grid generation parts:

+1.  **Menu Handling (`menus.py`):** The process starts with interactive menus that prompt the user for initial choices:
+    * **Game Mode:** Heart Points & No Heart Points.
+    * **Difficulty Level:** Sets up the board size, words on the board, and maximum letter length.
+    * **Wizard Character:** Sets up the wizard art, starting lives, and powerups.
+    * **Player Name:** Sets up the player name for the leaderboards.
+    * This phase gathers the necessary `settings` dictionary that dictates how the rest of the setup and the subsequent gameplay will function.

+2.  **Word Selection (`word_selector.py`):** Based on the settings gathered from the menus:
+    * **Reads Lexicon File:** Gets the contents of the lexicon file specified via command-line argument.
+    * **Filter Words:** Filters words from the lexicon based on the length constraints defined in the chosen difficulty settings.
+    * **Find Valid Middle Word:** Searches for a "middle word" (of the maximum allowed length for the difficulty) that has a sufficient number of shorter subwords/anagrams also present in the lexicon.
+The minimum number of required subwords is also derived from the settings.
+    * **Get Subwords:** Uses `itertools.permutations` to efficiently find potential subwords.
+    * **Final Return/Invalid Attempt:** If a suitable middle word and its accompanying subwords list are found, they are passed to the next phase.
+Otherwise, the setup might retry this phase (up to `MAX_SETUP_RETRIES` times) or ultimately fail.

+3.  **Grid Generation (`grid_generator.py`):** Using the selected words and grid dimensions from settings:
+	* **Initialization:** Initializes structures for storing data throughout the whole grid generation.
+		* Creates an empty 2D list representing the grid (`create_empty_grid`).
+		* Sets up the dictionary (`initialize_board_state`) needed for the generation process including:
+			*  Empty dictionaries to track placed words and their coordinates (`placed_words_coords`),
+			* The locations of individual letters (`placed_letter_coords`),
+			* Sets to manage the middle word's coordinate usage.
+    * **Place Middle Word:** Attempts to place the chosen `middle_word` diagonally near the center, with empty cells between its letters.
+If the word physically cannot fit diagonally on the specified grid size, this grid generation attempt fails.
+The coordinates for this placement are calculated first (`calculate_middle_word_placement_coords`) and then applied.
+    * **Place Subwords:** Iteratively attempts to place the `subwords` onto the grid (up to `MAX_GRID_SETUP_RETRIES` per `Word Selection` attempt):
+        * **Find Intersection Points:** Finds all possible valid intersection points with letters already placed on the grid.
+        * **Validation:** Each potential placement is rigorously checked using dedicated functions (`is_valid_placement` and its helpers) to ensure it:
+            * Stays entirely within the grid boundaries.
+            * Doesn't run parallel and directly adjacent to another word.
+            * Doesn't run linearly into the start or end of another word.
+            * Matches letters correctly where it intersects existing words.
+            * Doesn't completely overwrite an already placed word.
+            * Adds at least one new letter to the grid (doesn't just trace over existing letters).
+        * **Prioritization:** Placements that intersect with unused letters of the *original* middle word are given priority (`categorize_placement`) to encourage a connected grid.
+	        * A random valid placement (preferring prioritized ones) is chosen (`select_random_placement`).
+        * **Coordinate Calculations for Word Placaement** Once a valid placement is chosen, its coordinates are explicitly calculated (`calculate_straight_word_placement_coords`).
+		* **Storing Coordinates:** These coordinates are then used to update tracking lists and sets (`placed_words_coords`, `placed_letter_coords` via helper functions).
+        * **Update Grid:** Only then is the actual 2D grid list imperatively modified by placing the word's letters at these calculated coordinates (`place_letters_on_grid`).
+This separates the calculation/planning of coordinates from the final grid state change.
+    * **Invalid Generation Attempts:** This placement loop continues until the maximum allowed number of words for the difficulty setting is reached, or all generated subwords have been attempted.
+    * **Final Validation:** After attempting to place words, the resulting grid is checked one last time (`validate_final_grid`) to ensure it meets the *minimum* required word count for the difficulty and that all letters of the original middle word were successfully used as intersection points (ensuring the middle word isn't isolated).
+    * **Capitalize Middle Word:** If all validations pass, the middle word's letters are capitalized on the grid for emphasis (`capitalize_middle_word_appearance`), and the final grid structure along with the locations of all placed words (`placed_words_coords`) are returned successfully.
+Otherwise, this grid generation attempt fails, potentially triggering a retry of the entire setup process starting from Word Selection.
 <a id="gameplay-system"></a>
 #### 🎮 Gameplay System